In This Section:

 Vision, Mission, Purpose & Goals

-Through appropriate modeling of professional methods, advisement, clinical experiences, assessment and action research, Cumberland University's School of Education & Public Service will collaborate to create a viable learning community of distinction.
+Through appropriate modeling of professional methods, advisement, clinical experiences, assessment and action research, Cumberland University's School of Humanities, Education and the Arts will collaborate to create a viable learning community of distinction.
 Our mission is to prepare candidates to become "competent, caring, qualified" professionals and reflective practitioners.
 The program will provide candidates opportunities to learn the interrelated themes of the common body of knowledge that encompasses the essential skills, dispositions and knowledge required by professionals in their fields of practice.

-Through a shared vision, the faculty of the Cumberland University School of Education & Public Service strives to protect our status of being recognized by regional practitioners as a program that produces competent, caring, qualified professionals and reflective practitioners.
+Through a shared vision, the faculty of the Cumberland University School of Humanities, Education and the Arts strives to protect our status of being recognized by regional practitioners as a program that produces competent, caring, qualified professionals and reflective practitioners.
 School of Education and Public Service faculty will continue to be aware of and prepare our candidates for the constantly evolving policy, socio-cultural and technological contexts of the constituents they will serve.

-The purpose of the programs in the School of Education & Public Service is to produce graduates who have mastered the knowledge, gained or enhanced the dispositions and demonstrated performance of the skills required of professionals of distinction.
+The purpose of the programs in the School of Humanities, Education and the Arts is to produce graduates who have mastered the knowledge, gained or enhanced the dispositions and demonstrated performance of the skills required of professionals of distinction.
 Graduates should leave the program with the skills to continue to critically reflect on their own practice in such a way that they can effectively strive for continual self-improvement.

-The faculty of SoE&PS strives to protect our status of being recognized by regional educators as a program that produces educators who are “competent, caring, qualified professional educators and reflective practitioners” in a changing world.
-Through content, curriculum, and modeling, the goal of the faculty of the SoE&PS is to produce candidates who can demonstrate the knowledge, skills and dispositions established by national and state standards teachers and administrators.
+The faculty of School of Humanities, Education and the Arts strives to protect our status of being recognized by regional educators as a program that produces educators who are “competent, caring, qualified professional educators and reflective practitioners” in a changing world.
+Through content, curriculum, and modeling, the goal of the faculty of the School of Humanities, Education and the Arts is to produce candidates who can demonstrate the knowledge, skills and dispositions established by national and state standards teachers and administrators.

 Our goals for teachers are that graduates of our Teacher Licensure programs will: